Silverton Colorado – Experience the Old West at its best

 Also along this route are the trailheads for the Alpine loop and Black Bear Pass.
 For the more adventurous traveler who wants to explore the backcountry, make sure you have a vehicle with four-wheel drive and high clearance.
 As you leave Ouray, you will pass the famous Ouray Ice Park on the right.
 Take a right at Camp Bird Road for access to the Yankee Boy Basin, or take the scenic route to Telluride via Imogene Pass – the 2nd highest drivable pass in Colorado at 13,100 feet.

-A perfect day trip from Silverton, Ouray is a historic and charming Victorian era mining town, dubbed the “Little Switzerland of America.”
-Only about 45 minutes drive from Silverton, come to Ouray to soak in the natural hot springs, hike miles of established trails or go 4 wheeling in the “Jeep Capital of the World.”
+A perfect day trip from Grand Junction, Ouray is a historic and charming Victorian-era mining town dubbed the “Little Switzerland of America.”
+Only about a 2-hour drive from Grand Junction, come to Ouray to soak in the natural hot springs, hike miles of established trails or go 4 wheeling in the “Jeep Capital of the World.”

 Black Canyon of the Gunnison and the Gunnison Gorge